MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-smb.md

 In this article, we'll walk you through how to set up Audio Conferencing.
 You only need to set up Audio Conferencing for people who plan to schedule or lead meetings.
 Meeting attendees who call in to meetings don't need licenses or other setup.
 To learn more, see [Audio Conferencing](audio-conferencing-in-office-365.md).

 ## Set up Audio Conferencing

-When you set up Audio Conferencing, a phone number is automatically assigned to your conferencing bridge, so that it can be used in meeting invitations.
-The phone number that's assigned as the default number of your conferencing bridge will be one from the country/region of your organization.
+When you set up Audio Conferencing, a phone number is automatically assigned to your conferencing bridge so that it can be used in meeting invitations.
+The phone number that's assigned as the default number of your conferencing bridge will be one from the country or region of your organization.
 This phone number is a toll number, in which long-distance charges may apply.

 > [!NOTE]
 > You can also use a toll-free number, which requires a few additional steps.
 To learn more about phone numbers for your conferencing bridge, see [Audio Conferencing phone numbers](#audio-conferencing-phone-numbers) later in this article.